collective/collective.recipe.backup/README.rst

     the ``Data.fs``, according to the formula ``keep * days_between_zeopacks = keep_blob_days``.
 The default matches one
     zeopack per seven days (``2*7=14``).
+    Since version 4.0, this option is ignored unless ``only_blobs`` is true.
+    Instead, we remove the blob backups that have no matching filestorage backup.

 ``location``
     Location where backups are stored.
 Defaults to ``var/backups`` inside the